 Starting Carnation Seeds Indoors

-If you want to plant carnations out in the garden as early as possible, the best plan of action is to start the seeds indoors.
+If you want to plant carnations out in the garden as early as possible, the best plan of action is to start the carnation seeds indoors.
 This allows you to get a jump on the growing season when it is still cold outside.

 When to Plant Carnation Flower Seeds Indoors

-Carnations take about 6–8 weeks from planting the seeds to when the seedlings are ready for transplant.
+In my experience, carnations take about 6–8 weeks from planting the seeds to when the seedlings are ready for transplant.
 That means you should start seeds indoors about 6–8 weeks before the predicted last frost date.

 For example, since the last spring first typically occurs in mid-April where I live, I will plant my carnation seeds sometime during the middle or end of February.